Is the Hard-Label Cryptanalytic Model Extraction Really Polynomial?: Preliminaries

 \subsubsection{Adversarial Capabilities and Objectives.}

-Following \cite{carlini2025polynomial}, we assume the attacker's capabilities and objectives as follows.
-The attacker can observe the outputs when adaptively chosen queries $\bmx$ are provided to an oracle $\mathcal{O}$, where the oracle is the target DNN $\hat{y}$.
-The attacker's objective is to recover parameters $\hat{\theta}$ that are identical to the original model's parameters $\theta$, using sufficiently high-precision finite floating-point arithmetic, up to equivalent transformations that do not alter the model's input-output behavior.
-Additionally, according to the previous works, we make the following assumptions: \textbf{Knowledge of the architecture:} The attacker knows the number of layers and units in the model. \textbf{Full-domain inputs:} The attacker can provide arbitrary inputs in $\mathbb{R}^{d_0}$ to the model. \textbf{Precise computations:} The DNN is executed with sufficiently high-precision floating-point arithmetic. \textbf{Fully connected network and ReLU activation functions:} The target model is a multilayer perceptron (MLP) consisting entirely of fully connected layers, and all activation functions are ReLU functions.
+Following \cite{DBLP:conf/eurocrypt/CarliniCHRS25}, we assume the attacker's capabilities and objectives as follows.
+The attacker can observe the outputs when adaptively chosen queries $\bmx$ are provided to an oracle $\mathcal{O}$, where the oracle is the target hard-label DNN $\hat{y} \circ f$.
+The attacker's objective is to recover parameters $\hat{\theta}$ that are identical to the original model parameters $\theta$ (up to equivalent transformations that do not alter the model's input-output behavior), using sufficiently high-precision floating-point arithmetic.
+Additionally, according to the previous works, we make the following assumptions commonly adopted in prior work. \textbf{Knowledge of the architecture:} The attacker knows the number of layers and units in the model. \textbf{Full-domain inputs:} The attacker can provide arbitrary inputs in $\mathbb{R}^{d_0}$. \textbf{Precise computations:} The DNN is executed with sufficiently high-precision floating-point arithmetic. \textbf{Fully connected ReLU network:} The target model is a multilayer perceptron (MLP) consisting entirely of fully connected layers, and all activation functions are ReLU.